A Euclid style algorithm for MacMahon's partition analysis: A polynomial time algorithm for MacMahon's partition analysis in theory

 An obvious way is to make the substitution $t=1+s$.
 Then we have

-where we are taking constant term of a Laurent series in $s$.
+where we are taking the constant term of a Laurent series in $s$.
 The linearity of the constant term operator allows us to compute separately:

-The substitution $t=1+s$ seems natural and works fine for the $m=0$ case, where we only need do polynomial division of a single variable.
+The substitution $t=1+s$ seems natural and works fine for the $m=0$ case, where we only need do polynomial division in $\mathbb{Q}[s]$.
 For $m\ge 1$, we find it better to make the exponential substitution $t=e^s$, which leads to